westey-m/semantic-kernel-1/docs/decisions/00NN-vector-search-design.md

 1. Support searching by Vector.
 1. Support Vectors with different types of elements and allow extensibility to support new types of vector in future (e.g. sparse).
 1. Support searching by Text.
 This is required to support the scenario where the service does the embedding generation or the scenario where the embedding generation is done in the pipeline.
-1. Allow extensibility to seach by other modalities, e.g. text.
+1. Allow extensibility to search by other modalities, e.g. image.
 1. Allow extensibility to do hybrid search.
+1. Allow basic filtering with possibility to extend in future.
+1. Provide extension methods to simplify search experience.

 ## Interface